 This is another discipline that is borrowed from trading the traditional financial markets.
 It is the notion that there is an asset that is overvalued on a certain exchange but undervalued on the other.

 The hope of the trader in this situation is that the law of no arbitrage implies that the price of the assets is likely to converge at some point in the future.
 You will buy the coin where it is undervalued on the exchange and you will short sell it on the other exchange where it is overvalued.

 Hence, in order for you to complete a convergence crypto reverse arbitrage, you should have access to an exchange that will allow you to short sell the crypto asset.

 Let us take a look at a practical example.

-You will then short sell LTC on Poloniex as it is overvalued and you will buy LTC on Huobi.
+You will then short sell LTC on Poloniex as it is overvalued and you will buy LTC on HTX.
 As the price corrects, you will bag the profit margin of $3.